Ram Van Gaman Path

 Ram Van Gaman Path is the path that Lord Rama, Sita and Lakshmana took during their 'vanvaas' or exile years.
 It starts from Ayodhya and ends at Sri Lanka.
-This path is much revered in the Hindu religion as various key incidents of Lord Rama’s life have taken place on this path.
+This path is much revered in the Hindu religion as various key incidents of Lord Rama's life have taken place on this path.

 As per Ramayana, Lord Rama through his wandering years traveled from India to Sri Lanka.
 During his ‘vanvaas’ or exile, he was not allowed to stay in any village or town and live his life in a forest.
-Owing to this, after taking his leave from Ayodhya, Lord Rama wandered through the forests of Uttar Pradesh, Jharkhand, Chhattisgarh, Madhya Pradesh, Odisha, Karnataka, Maharashtra and Tamil Nadu.
+Owing to this, after taking his leave from Ayodhya, Lord Rama wandered through the forests of Uttar Pradesh, Jharkhand, Chhattisgarh, Madhya Pradesh, Odisha, Karnataka, Telangana, Maharashtra and Tamil Nadu.

 Background

 The Ram Janmbhoomi Andolan was a decisive point for the Ram Van Gaman Path.
 In 1991 the frenzy of this movement influenced the government to take an initiative to chalk out and trace the life and movement of Lord Rama.
 A total of 248 places have been identified across India with the objective to develop them into places of interest for the travelling populace.